yashsrivastava087/gemcommerce-CS-test/README.md

 ## Technical Explanation

-### What Was Built
-A single product page layout, matching the design from the test instructions.
-It isn’t a full application—just a static screen showing headings, text, icons, images, and buttons.

 ### How It Works (Plain Language)
 - The page is defined in a React component (`src/pages/ProductPage.jsx`).
 In React, components are like functions that return HTML; here we use JSX, which lets us write HTML-like syntax directly in JavaScript.
 - All icon and image files are stored locally in `src/icons` and imported at the top of the component.
 Each one is used in a standard `<img>` tag.